01 of 02

 Recreational volleyball matches take place in sports clubs, on public courts and, quite often, in the street.
 If you want to join in, don’t be afraid to approach and ask if they need some more players (it might not work -- especially if the game is quite competitive – but there’s no harm in asking).
 If accepted, you might have to wait until a few games have passed until you get your opportunity.

-Do Men Normally Play Volleyball in Peru?
+Do Men Normally Play Volleyball?

 Volleyball is typically a women’s sport in Peru, both competitively and recreationally (the men play soccer).
 There’s a great deal of machismo in Peru, so stereotypical sport/gender roles can be quite pronounced.